 3. Set a timer once the mixture starts to bubble in the middle.
 Then allow it to come to a rolling boil to cook before removing the pan from the heat.

 4. Mix in oatmeal, peanut butter, and vanilla until completely incorporated.

 Placing parchment or wax paper on a baking sheet makes cookies easy to move around the kitchen.
 It also prevents the oils from the cookies seeping through the paper and sticking to the counter.

 5. Drop scoops of the cookie mixture onto the lined baking sheets.
 Then allow them to set and cool before enjoying!

 Peanut Butter No Bake Cookies Recipe tips

 - Minute Oats!
 Regular Old Fashioned Oats will not yield great results, you need to use 1-minute oats in order to have a more tender and chewy cookie.

 - Add the vanilla AFTER boiling!
 You want that vanilla flavor, so don’t cook it off during the boil, add it at the end!

 - Rolling Boil!
-You need a rolling boil for 2 minutes, not a simmer, don’t start the timer until it’s bubbly in the center of the butter mixture!
+You need a rolling boil for about 1 minute, not a simmer, don’t start the timer until it’s bubbly in the center of the butter mixture!